Choosing a health fund

 - 12 month waiting period: Most funds require at least 12 months of membership before covering procedures so you may be best to secure that before you see Dr Moncrieff to make sure that your goals and health are assessed closer to the time that you may be able to have surgery.
 Things can change a lot in 12 months!

 - What does the policy cover?: It is also important to make sure your health fund covers the procedure you are considering, so you need to specifically ask if they cover the Medicare item numbers of the surgery you are looking at.
 Most of these item numbers are listed under the FAQs for the procedures we have on this website.
+Ideally get the fund’s agreement that they cover a particular item number in writing.
+But as some funds won’t do this, make sure you at least record the date and time of your phone call and the person you spoke to.
+We have had patients in the past who have been declined cover at the last minute, but this information has allowed them to prove that they were told they were covered!

 - Comparing funds: In Australia, many funds are run to benefit members, but some like NIB and Medibank are listed companies, which have a legal obligation to maximise profits for shareholders.
 This sometimes results in below-industry rebate ratios for their policy holders.
 One independent source for comparing funds is the government website www.privatehealth.gov.au.
 It allows you to look at funds you are considering and then assess their pay-out ratios (how much they pay to policy holders vs the premiums they collect).